Transport Model Comparison Studies of Intermediate-Energy Heavy-Ion Collisions

-\sectionwide{Quantum molecular dynamics (QMD)-like codes} As in the previous section, we collect the descriptions of the codes of QMD type here.
+As in the previous section, we collect the descriptions of the codes of QMD type here.
 The format of the code description is the same as descriptions of the BUU-type of codes (see the paragraph at the beginning of Sec.~\ref{sec:buu}).